 The mounting holes in the corners fit up to 3mm screws.
 Design files with the locations of these are available in the GitHub repo, along with pin layouts.
 The Port MuxR board itself and the adapter boards are 4.90 x 2.00 inches (124.5 x 50.9 mm).

 There is also a low Vforward diode in series with the 3.3/5V supply lines and VCC output ports (see the block diagram above) to protect from any reverse current from devices connected to the boards or from an external supply.
 The Vf value depends on the current, but the drop is typically 0.1V@0.01A, 0.2V@0.1A, 0.3V@1A.
-To overcome this Vf drop, you can use your own supply on the PWR jumper connector instead (this is supported on the adapter boards).
+To overcome this Vf drop, you can use your own supply on the PWR jumper connector instead (this is supported on the adapter boards), or you can bypass D9 by soldering a wire between the two through holes either side of it.
 The 3.3/5V supply lines support up to 500mA of supply current shared across all ports when powered from the USB port (and up to 1A from external supply).
 The board itself has a quiescent current of 20mA@5V through the USB port).

 |Shipping Rate||Ships From||First item||Additional items|